BioCycle March/April 2014

 I remember, as part of that decision making process, that we informally surveyed BioCycle subscribers who were primarily involved in composting.
 We asked if they read the articles in BioCycle Energy, found them of interest, and described the possibility of pulling the section out of the monthly magazine, and creating a separate newsletter.
 The majority of responses were the same — keep BioCycle Energy in the magazine.
 Many of these readers didn’t know if they would ever build an anaerobic digester to complement their composting operation, but they definitely wanted to stay informed.

 By that time, The JG Press, Inc. had been holding BioCycle’s annual Renewable Energy From Organics Recycling (REFOR) Conference for several years.
 (We now have branded the conference name to BioCycle REFOR.)
 Jerry always believed that conferences were a key part of our publishing company, providing an opportunity to get together in person, learn from each others experiences, bring in experts on relevant topics — and equally important, to help build the industry.

 So why REFOR now?
 Because Renewable Energy From Organics Recycling, combined with composting, source separated organics diversion, progressive public policies, utilization of compost and clean renewable energy, are where communities, states, provinces and countries need to be heading on as fast a track as possible.
-As you will learn in this month’s issue, and at BioCycle REFOR14 WEST, the toolbox is fully equipped to make your ride on the fast track smooth and successful!
+As you will see, the toolbox is fully equipped to make your ride on the fast track smooth and successful!